If you are thinking about a cargo trailer conversion, this page should give you some ideas.

 For those who also need to use their camper to carry cargo when not camping, this is an interesting design worth considering.

-The large bed at the back raises to the roof, and the seating as each side raises up murphy style which leaves a lot of open floor storage space.
+If you’re looking for enclosed trailer bed ideas that still allow you to use the trailer for cargo, the large bed at the back raises to the roof, and the seating as each side raises up murphy style, which leaves a lot of open floor storage space.

 Here’s an alternative design built with the same premise as the last.